itsme12453/path-finder/README.md

-Here's the updated README with an explanation of the BFS algorithm included:

----

 # Graph Traversal Visualization

 This project is a visual representation of a graph traversal algorithm using the Breadth-First Search (BFS) method.
 It allows users to see how the algorithm navigates through a randomly generated set of points and their connections, ultimately determining the shortest path between two points while also exploring graph theory concepts.